Founding teams are more successful

 Everyone is the champion in his field

 The extrovert for PR and acquisition, the introvert for the long breath.
 The maker complements the innovator.
 The observer reflects, the teamworker plays along.
 The perfectionist leads the ideas of the plasticizer to the end.

-With an appropriate "engagement time", in which future business partners ask each other everything and answer everything, work together in preparatory projects on probation and treat themselves to external expertise from one of the many start-up subsidies.
+With an appropriate “engagement time”, in which future business partners ask and answer everything to each other, work together on a trial basis in preparatory projects and indulge in external expertise from one of the many start-up grants.

 How to find what binds for a long time?